Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Empirical Application

-In the forms of $\MG_{1}$ and $\MG_{1}$, the signs of the coefficients of $x_{11}$ and $x_{12}$ are restricted to be non-negative so that students who are eligible for free or reduced price school lunches are not less likely to be allocated to a class with a teacher aide (given that the other information is fixed).
-The interaction terms $\left(1-d_{1}\right)y_{1}^{dm}$ and $d_{1}y_{1}^{dm}$ in $\mathcal{G}_{2}$ enables the eligibility score to evaluate the intermediate outcome differently depending on the class allocation at kindergarten.
-For a DTR $g\in\mathcal{G}$, we define the welfare gain of $g$ as $W\left(g\right)-W\left(0,0\right)$, a welfare increase by allocating students to each class subject to the DTR $g$ rather than allocating every student to the regular classes without any additional teacher aide at all stages.
-Applying the Backward and Simultaneous DEWM methods, we estimate the optimal DTR over $\mathcal{G}$ and their welfare gains.
-The same sample (1,346 observations) is used to estimate both the optimal DTR and welfare gain.
+In the formulations of $\MG_{1}$ and $\MG_{2}$, the coefficients of $x_{Lunch,1}$ and $x_{Lunch,2}$ are constrained to be non-negative.
+This ensures that students eligible for free or reduced-price school lunches are not less likely to be allocated to a class with a teacher aide, given that the other information is fixed.
+The interaction terms $\left(1-d_{1}\right)y_{1}$ and $d_{1}y_{1}$ in $\mathcal{G}_{2}$ enable the eligibility score to evaluate the intermediate outcome differently based on class allocation at kindergarten.
+We solve the optimization problems for the backward and simultaneous DEWM through MILPs as discussed in Remark \ref{rem:MILP}.